goodcodebadcode/blog/content/posts/how-the-internet-works.md

 ---
 This blog post introduces you to the practicalities of web development.
 Let us start by looking at how the web works at a high-level.

-> Language basics crash course in part 2.

 Understanding the web can be intimidating and in a lot of cases confusing.
 Let us try and break this down into manageable pieces by starting with the basics.

+> We will cover language basics in part 2.

-## What is a computer
+## What is a computer?

 ### How does a computer work?